allfed/Population-Loss-NW/README.md

 ## Limitations
 * Nuclear fallout is not considered.
 * The code requires quite a bit of RAM if the target country is large.
 If this is an issue, you can use the `degrade` option to degrade the resolution of the LandScan data.
 The original resolution is 30 arc-seconds, so the individual pixels are somewhat smaller than 1 km² for the regions most susceptible to nuclear war.
+* Targeting only counter-value targets is not realistic: we should eventually consider counter-force targets as well.

 ## Codebase orientation
 Simply use `scripts/master.ipynb` to calculate the number of fatalities and destruction of industrial capacity in a nuclear war given an attack with a given number of warheads against a given country.
 All the code is in `src/main.py`. `results` contains the number of fatalities and loss of industrial capacity for different scenarios.